William Rufus Shafter

-William Rufus Shafter (October 16, 1835 - November 12, 1906) was a Union Army officer during the American Civil War who received America's highest military decoration, the Medal of Honor, for his actions at the Battle of Fair Oaks.
+William Rufus Shafter (October 16, 1835 - November 12, 1906) was a Union Army officer during the American Civil War who received US highest military decoration, the Medal of Honor, for his actions at the Battle of Fair Oaks.
 Shafter also played a prominent part as a major general in the Spanish–American War.
 Fort Shafter, Hawaii, is named for him, as well as the city of Shafter, California and the ghost town of Shafter, Texas.
 He was nicknamed "Pecos Bill", inspiration for the fictional character of the same name in tall tales.

 Early life

 Shafter was born in Galesburg, Michigan on October 16, 1835.
 His ancestors were of Scots-Irish descent and originally were settlers in Vermont.
 On his father's side, the family was of Scots-Irish descent, as his ancestor came from Northern Ireland and Scotland, arriving in Massachusetts in the year 1670.
 Subsequently, the Shafters later settled in Vermont.